Agile Marketing Transformation/Implementation

 In our experience, Agile doesn’t succeed without effective agile leadership.
 Leaders need guidance and support as they try to become “Managers as people developers” rather than “Conductors/Experts”.

 We teach leaders to think about knowledge worker engagement/motivation and give them concrete tools to work on these sensitive topics.
-Our “Leading Agile Teams” program is focused on the capabilities modern managers/leaders need and the mindset the should embody.
+We have several training programs focused on the capabilities modern managers/leaders need and the mindset they should embody.

 Cross-functional Teams – Especially When Scaling